Farewe/invacost/Readme.md

 ## Correction for data incompleteness due to publication lag

-Because the average annual economic cost of invasive species will be determined by the trend over time, we should consider applying a correction to ‘incomplete’ years.
+Because the average annual monetary cost of invasive species will be determined by the trend over time, we should consider applying a correction to ‘incomplete’ years.